An important British artist

 All this and more can be found in Benveniste’s rug designs, now hand-knotted and crafted by weavers in the Kathmandu Valley of Nepal, a region of the world whose cultures echo the wide-ranging path of enquiry and disciplined work output of the artist.

-Many paintings and rug designs were the result of isolated moments of meditation: staring at reflections on a canal, a seasonal change, the wind on a moor, or the power of a coastal storm.
-The rug designs in Gallery Two Brush Strokes have their origins in the bold black and white canvases that epitomised a memorable part of her work in the 1960s, using crushed bamboo sticks for brushes.
+The rug designs in Gallery Two Brush Strokes have their origins in the bold black and white canvases, a memorable period of work in the 1960s, using black acrylic paints and crushed bamboo sticks for brushes.

 Benveniste exhibited widely over the years and her paintings, etchings and rug designs sold well over the six decades of her career.
-Her black and white 16mm films of artists such as John Latham working in the streets of London were later shown at Tate Britain in the retrospective 1960s exhibition, ‘This Was Tomorrow’, as well as on BBCTV and Channel 4.
+Her 16mm colour films of artists such as John Latham working in the streets of London were later shown at Tate Britain in the retrospective 1960s exhibition, ‘This Was Tomorrow’, as well as on BBCTV and Channel 4.

 Benveniste was a modernist in all senses of the word.
-She was uncompromising in all things, and as an artist, she always wanted to maximise her sensate as well as cognate relationship to life.
-Life was for living to the limits, often in defiance of tradition and convention.
-She was a serious artist, perceptive and with a strong enquiring mind, a stoic who stayed the course with extraordinary discipline.
-She had a very direct manner in asking questions and somehow demanded the same directness back.
-She had little time for social niceties.
-Writing shortly before her death she said “It is the creative energy of ‘the doing’ that has the value; the finished object is the manifestation of this energy and that is how it acquires a value.”
+Writing shortly before her death she said ‘It is the creative energy of ‘the doing’ that has the value; the finished object is the manifestation of this energy and that is how it acquires a value.’

 Given the male ‘domination’ of fine art in Britain (and elsewhere) immediately after the Second World War, she was then all the more singular within her generation in committing herself to being a full time artist; history tells us the price that all artists pay for their singular purpose is visited more painfully upon women artists and this was no less true for her.
 You have to have a great deal of self-belief and discipline to get up every day and try and create something new.

-In the Land Rugs designs of all 4 Galleries – One, Two, Three and Four – there are highly accomplished works by Benveniste where the form and composition closely matches the work of her modernist contemporaries, exemplifying a search for some existential truth about our relationship to nature and to life.
+In the Land Rugs designs of all 4 Galleries – One, Two, Three and Four – there are highly accomplished works by Benveniste where the form and composition closely matches the work of her (male and female) modernist contemporaries, exemplifying a search for some existential truth about our relationship to colour, nature and landscapes.